 In early February of 2018, Delaware officials announced Blades residents should avoid drinking their water to allow the town time to install a carbon filtration system.
 The warning was due to per- and polyfluoroalkyl substances (PFAS) detected at levels higher than the Environmental Protection Agency (EPA) health advisory limit of 70 parts per trillion (ppt).
 Blades, which sits near the headwaters of the Nanticoke River, is one of 18 sites in the Chesapeake Bay Watershed where PFAS were discovered at levels of concern.
 The news of their PFAS contamination in 2018 shocked and inspired people statewide to advocate for the improvement and for new protections of Delaware’s water resources.

 Now, it’s time to take action by supporting House Bill 8, The Drinking Water Protection Act.
 HB 8 is sponsored by Rep. Debra Heffernan and Sen. Dave Sokola and has drawn bipartisan support.
-It will be heard in the House Natural Resources Committee on March 23 at 1:00 PM.
-Make your voice heard and contact Natural Resource Committee members today.
-For a full list of contact information for committee members and suggested talking points, check out our latest Action Alert newsletter (and don’t forget to sign up for them in the future!). https://conta.cc/3lEvxXD
+It will be heard on the House floor for a vote on Thursday, April 29, at 2:00pm.
+Make your voice heard by contacting your House legislators today.
+For contact information and suggested talking points, check out our latest Action Alert newsletter.

 The legislation in its current form would direct the Department of Natural Resources and Environmental Control (DNREC) and the Division of Public Health (DPH) to set Maximum Contaminant Levels (MCLs) on PFAS, specifically PFOS and PFOA, found in drinking water.
 By establishing enforceable MCLs, Delaware will be going above and beyond the EPA’s non-enforceable healthy advisory limits and will reinforce that water providers must fix problematic PFAS levels.